Developer Support

 Click Create.
 A success notification will appear when the ticket is successfully created and the ticket will appear in the list.
 You will also receive an auto generated email.

 You can open the ticket to view the ticket details.
 The ticket contains the SLA details that shows the expected resolution time.
 The SLA indicator will initially appear in green to signify that the resolution timeframe is within the expected limits.
 If the resolution date is surpassed, the indicator will turn red.
-Use Reply section to respond to the customer support.
+Use Reply section to respond to the developer support.

 3. Slack Channel Support (Paid Plans Only)